kirsho/BMGF_M1TX/README.md

-# Master BMC UE BI Transcriptomique TP1 et 2, FASTQ to Count tables
+# Master BMC UE BI Transcriptomique TP1,2&3.
+FASTQ to Count tables

 # From Template materials in Bash